 Map and report products have been produced for the East Kootenay trench that identifies high priority project opportunities for Fuel Hazard mitigation, ecosystem restoration and areas of overlap.
 The planning process is also being used to identify priority areas for allocating $5 million in funding from the Columbia Basin Trust.

-For the SE pilot FESBC priority project opportunities are being assessed the against NE prescribed burning landscape plan, as well as the Community Forest initiative.
+For the South East pilot FESBC priority project opportunities are being assessed against the North East prescribed burning landscape plan, as well as the Community Forest initiative.